charlesduvert/Tbook-Api/README.md

 ## Authentication

 The access to the API is private.
 Therefore, you need to provide a JSON Web Token (JWT) as a mean of authentication.
 Tokens can be obtained by using the token endpoint with your API credentials.
+Replace your Client ID and Client Secret with your credentials.

 **Request**
 ```
 curl -X POST /token \
-  -F grant_type=client_credential \
+  -F grant_type= client_credential \
-  -F client_id= Your_Client_Id\
+  -F client_id= Your_Client_Id \
-  -F client_secret= Your_Client_Secret\
+  -F client_secret= Your_Client_Secret \
 ```

 ### Break down into end to end tests